 Dayton is a popular place for UD students to settle after graduation, and nearly one in six grads find steadfast employment in the city.
 UD alumni seeking the highest salaries end up in Pittsburgh, Pa., which offers a median salary of $72K.
 On the other hand, UD alumni who end up in Indianapolis, Ind. receive the lowest median salary of about $57K.
 Other common destinations for UD grads include close-by Cincinnati, Ohio and Columbus, Ohio.

 Financial compensation is highest for UD grads with a Master of Engineering (MEng / ME) (average earnings climb to $105K per year).
 Average annual salaries for those with a Bachelor of Fine Arts (BFA) are the lowest of the pack, earning $42K.

 Many former UD students are familiar with Project Management, and roughly one in six grads move on to positions where this experience is utilized.
 Competency in Operations Management translates into above-average pay for former Flyers — they earn 41 percent more than their fellow graduates.
 Experience with Microsoft Excel, Microsoft Office, and Engineering Design is highly valued as well.

 Benefits and Perks

-Duquesne University grads bring in salaries of around $68K, making them the most similar to UD alumni in terms of earnings.
-Other schools similar to UD include the Illinois Institute of Technology, Drexel University, and Wake Forest University.
+Nova Southeastern University grads bring in salaries of around around $67K, making them the most similar to UD alumni in terms of earnings.
+Other schools similar to UD include Duquesne University, the Illinois Institute of Technology, and Drexel University.